vfshera/dep/README.md

 # Dep

-Dep is a personal deployment tool designed to simplify the process of updating cPanel sites.
+Designed to simplify the process of deploying CPANEL sites.

 ## How It Works